+Although EMoE demonstrates strong effectiveness across various model sizes and architectures, we acknowledge two limitations.
+First, the elastic range is bounded.
+Our analysis of $k_{\text{ideal}}$ in Figure~\ref{fig:ana-2} shows that setting $k_{\text{ideal}}$ within 2 to 4 times $k_{\text{train}}$ achieves optimal performance, but excessively large values lead to diminishing returns.
+In the extreme case where $k_{\text{ideal}} = N$ with $k_{\text{train}} = 2$, this reduces to randomly selecting two experts, rendering the router ineffective.
+We will explore approaches to further extend this effective range in future work.
 Second, our validation on ultra-large-scale models is limited.
-Due to computational constraints, our experiments primarily focus on models ranging from 7B to 16B parameters.
-While EMoE demonstrates consistent and robust scalability across these sizes, suggesting promising generalization to even larger models, we have not yet directly evaluated it on models with over 100B parameters.
-Extending EMoE to such ultra-large models represents an important and promising direction for future research, and our current results provide encouraging preliminary evidence for this potential.
+Due to computational constraints, our experiments focus on models ranging from 7B to 21B parameters.
+While EMoE demonstrates consistent scalability across these sizes, we have not yet evaluated it on models exceeding 100B parameters, which represents an important direction for future research.